The Promised Return of the Culture Hero

 And now behold, according to their faith in their prayers will I bring this part of my gospel to the knowledge of my people.
 Behold, I do not bring it to destroy that which they have received, but to build it up.
 T&C JS History 10, paragraph 17

-The knowledge of God we bring each other, should build what we have received from Him already, and not destroy what we have.
+The correct knowledge of God we bring each other, should build on what we have received from Him already, and not destroy what we have.

 More about White Buffalo Calf Woman can be read at this link: http://www.kstrom.net/isk/arvol/buffpipe.html